Chapter 8:

 “…Do you…still think back to when you found him?”

 “Kind of hard not to.
 Finding your father with his belt around his neck and hanging off the front doorknob will do that to you.
 I remember trying to push the door open and screaming for help, but his body was blocking it.”
-The feeling of that day, of Nicolaus’s cast wrapped broken arm burning as he rammed it against the door, with tears streamed down his face, unable to save his father was more than a simple memory to him.
+Etched into his memories forever more; years later, that day never truly ended.
+With all the weight of a teenaged boy slamming against the door, nothing was accomplished.
+Nicolaus only received a cut on his scalp, more time in that irksome cast, a horse throat from yelling, and nightmares for over a decade.
+He couldn’t save his father.

 “Things got pretty bad after that.
 I remember.
 Mom got really weird and started picking fights with me all the time.
 No matter how tough she pretended to be, I knew it bothered her just as much as it did me.
 But how was I supposed to forget about the arrogant way she broke it off with Dad?
 She just…announced one day that she was having an affair and then acted like it was his fault!
 Fuck!
 Now I’m getting angry again just thinking about it!”